ihasTaco/RosettaPad/README.md

 # DualSense to PS3 Adapter

-Use a PS5 DualSense controller on PlayStation 3 via a Raspberry Pi Zero 2W, with full PS button support!
+Use a PS5 DualSense controller on PlayStation 3 via a Raspberry Pi Zero 2W, with full PS button support and no jailbreak required!

 ## What This Does